ryanhood10/SocialMediaApp/README.md

 change their usernames and profile pictures, and view a list of all the users in the room,including their usernames and profile pictures.
 The chat application automatically saves chat history for each room, allowing users to view previous conversations.

+## Tech Stack

+**Client & Server :**

+React
+GraphQL with a Node.js
+Express.js
+Bootstrap
+MongoDB and the Mongoose ODM for the database HTML,JAVASCRIPT & CSS

+## Usage

+After signing up and creating an account, users can join a chat room and start chatting with other users in real-time.
+They can change their usernames and profile pictures, and send text messages, images, and emojis to other users in the room.
+Users can view a list of all the users in the room and leave (sign out) the room at any time.
+The chat application automatically saves chat history for each room, allowing users to view previous conversations.
 ## Run Locally

 Clone the project